SSalario

 How is the MIT living wage calculated?

-The MIT Living Wage Calculator (updated February 15, 2026) calculates the wage needed to cover eight basic needs: food, childcare, healthcare, housing, transportation, civic engagement, broadband, and personal care — plus federal, state, and payroll taxes.
-It uses HUD fair market rents, USDA food data, state childcare market rate surveys, and ACS healthcare data to build county-level estimates.
+The Living Wage Calculator was originally developed in 2003 by Dr. Amy K. Glasmeier of MIT's Department of Urban Studies and Planning and Dr. Tracey Farrigan.
+The 2026 calculator estimates the wage needed to cover eight basic needs: food, childcare, health care, housing, transportation, civic engagement, internet and mobile, and other necessities — plus income and payroll taxes.
+It uses HUD fair market rents, USDA food data, Department of Labor and Child Care Aware childcare data, BLS consumer expenditure data, and PolicyEngine tax modeling to build localized estimates.

 What is the living wage for a family of four?